Uehwan/rmd/README.md

 * [YOLACT](https://github.com/dbolya/yolact/)
 * [EfficientNet](https://github.com/lukemelas/EfficientNet-PyTorch)

-This work was supported by Institute for Information & communications Technology Promotion (IITP) grant funded by the Korea government (MSIT) (No.2020-0-00440, Devel- opment of Artificial Intelligence Technology that Continu- ously Improves Itself as the Situation Changes in the Real World)
+This work was supported by Institute for Information & communications Technology Promotion (IITP) grant funded by the Korea government (MSIT) (No.2020-0-00440, Development of Artificial Intelligence Technology that Continuously Improves Itself as the Situation Changes in the Real World)